Before you go to collect the goods, you must prepare the required documents ready for export.

 For all of the export models a Safety and Security (S&S) exit declaration will be required.

-From 1 January 2022, full export controls and checks will be in place and border locations will need processes to control goods for export.
+As of 1 January 2022, full export controls and checks are in place (except for non-transit movements from Ireland (ROI) to GB) and border locations will need processes to control goods for export.
 Locations will use either:

 - a port inventory system (‘inventory linked ports’) for the temporary storage model (or the merged model with pre-lodgement and temporary storage) where hauliers/trailer operators will need to follow commercial instructions, or